MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/linux-containers.md

 It also means the Linux container host (Moby VM) needs to be running Docker Daemon and all of Docker Daemon's dependencies.

-To see if you're running with Moby VM, check Hyper-V Manager for Moby VM using either the Hyper-V Manager UI or by running `Get-VM` in a elevated PowerShell window.
+To see if you're running with Moby VM, check Hyper-V Manager for Moby VM using either the Hyper-V Manager UI or by running `Get-VM` in an elevated PowerShell window.

 ## Linux Containers with Hyper-V isolation

 To try LCOW, follow the Linux container instructions in [this get-started guide](../quick-start/quick-start-windows-10.md)

-Linux Containers with Hyper-V isolation run each Linux container (LCOW) in an optimized Linux VM with just enough OS to run containers.
-In contrast to the Moby VM approach, each LCOW has it's own kernel and it's own VM sandbox.
+Linux containers with Hyper-V isolation run each Linux container (LCOW) in an optimized Linux VM with just enough OS to run containers.
+In contrast to the Moby VM approach, each LCOW has its own kernel and its own VM sandbox.
 They're also managed by Docker on Windows directly.

 ![Linux containers with Hyper-V isolation (LCOW)](media/lcow-approach.png)

 Taking a closer look at how container management differs between the Moby VM approach and LCOW, in the LCOW model container management stays on Windows and each LCOW management happens via GRPC and containerd.
 This means the Linux distro containers use for LCOW can have a much smaller inventory.
-Right now, we're using LinuxKit for the optimized distro containers use but other projects like Kata are building similar highly-tuned Linux distros (Clear Linux) as well.
+Right now, we're using LinuxKit for the optimized distro containers use, but other projects like Kata are building similar highly-tuned Linux distros (Clear Linux) as well.

 Here's a closer look at each LCOW: